Ender-Development/LinkedCBT/README.md

 You can contact us on our [Discord](https://discord.gg/JF7x2vG).

+## Licensing
+All code is licensed under the LGPL-3 license, which can be found in the LICENSE file All textures and assets are All Rights Reserved, exact terms can be found in the LICENSE-assets file

 ## Contributing

 Feel free to contribute to the project.
 We are always happy about pull requests.